-Gendered Intelligence (GI) is a charity.
+Gendered Intelligence (GI) is a trans-led charity working across the UK.
 We were originally a Community Interest Company, established in 2008.

 Our mission is to increase understandings of gender diversity.

 Our vision is of a world where people are no longer constrained by narrow perceptions and expectations of gender, and where diverse gender expressions are visible and valued.